httpwg/wg-materials/ietf105/minutes.md

 Presentation notes (not included in the text): esni may benefit from becoming a seperate draft, right now it's included

-mnot: Commented this is not the first time this has come up, and this is already multiple iterations.
+mnot: this is not the first time this has come up, and this is already multiple iterations.

 Eric: esni is the main push for bringing this work forward now